sahanisura/Test_Framework_TypeScript/README.md

-# Mitigram Assignment
+# Selenium-TypeScript based UI Automation Framework
 ## Introduction
-This repository contains the Selenium test scenarios to test the Login flow of the Mitigram portal, the Careers page, and the Newsletter section.
+This repository contains the example Selenium test scenarios to test the Login flow of the GitHub, and the Careers page.
 ## Supported Operating Systems
 * Windows
 * Linux